What foods should you avoid if you have migraines?

 It took me almost 4 years to reintroduce foods this way and let go of the new offenders.
 Of which there were very few I am now happy to say.
 Dairy products made me sick and sugary foods would set off migraines.
 Chocolate I already knew as a culprit.
 But that was about all I could detect then.

-Fast forward to say 2006, fourteen years after being diagnosed with migraines and recently diagnosed with CFS (Chronic Fatigue Syndrome - I got bitten by a mosquito carrying Ross River Fever - lucky me - NOT).
+Fast forward to 2006, fourteen years after being diagnosed with migraines and recently diagnosed with CFS (Chronic Fatigue Syndrome - I got bitten by a mosquito carrying Ross River Fever - major drama).
 My new doctor detects gluten markers in a blood test.

-So, I removed gluten from my diet and I was able to walk again very soon after.
-Ok, that sounds really drastic - but it was - for me.
-It got me out of bed after many years.
+So, I removed gluten from my diet and I was able to walk again within a week.
+Ok, that sounds really drastic - but it was for me.
+It got me out of bed after 18 months.

 Now I know better, I do better.